humanplayer2/mkmods/README.md

-# mkmods
+# Mechanical Keyboard Mods

-Mechanical Keyboard Mods
+My hope is to here publish my notes on the various mechanical keyboards I have modded one way or another.